jlwagner12/ulid/README.md

 }
 ```

-Using the default mapping or specifying `STRING`, a table chould be defined as the following.
+Using the default mapping or specifying `STRING`, a table could be defined as the following.

 ```roomsql
 CREATE TABLE accounts